ELEC

 May 26‚ 2011– ELEC‚ in conjunction with the state Attorney General’s office‚ files a civil lawsuit seeking repayment of $94‚004 in campaign funds used to fund criminal defense costs on behalf of Sharpe James‚ a former Newark Mayor and State Senator.

-February 07‚ 2012– In Margaret Nordstrom v.
+February 7‚ 2012– In Margaret Nordstrom v.
 William “Hank” Lyon‚ the state Appellate Division upholds the authority of ELEC to enforce the state’s campaign finance rules.

-June 2012– Senator Samuel Thompson (R–12) introduces budget resolution 4357 seeking $2 million to enable ELEC to upgrade its computer system.
+June 2012– Senator Samuel D. Thompson (R-12) introduces budget resolution 4357 seeking $2 million to enable ELEC to upgrade its computer system.

 October 18‚ 2012– State Assembly‚ in a 49-23-6 vote‚ approves resolution (AR86) opposing Citizens United v.
 FEC ruling and calls on Congress to amend the U.S. Constitution to reverse it.